Learn everything about Hiberband, the global network for IoT. The benefits, the software and cloud integration.

 Water covers 70% of our planet.
 Yet, climate change and increasing global demand threaten to make access to usable water more economically important than oil.
 Indeed, ‘water riots’ or ‘water wars’ may soon become a reality unless we carefully monitor our supply.
 And that is where Hiber and Blik Sensing comes in by making it possible to monitor groundwater levels anywhere on Earth from outer space.

-Water is the lifeblood of our food chain and our planet.
 As demands on food production increase worldwide, managing and securing our global water supply cannot be ignored.
 With droughts and heavy rains becoming more and more frequent and harder to predict due to climate change, managing water availability becomes a tougher challenge.

 This means that understanding and monitoring groundwater levels is becoming increasingly vital.
 Only with these insights can governments, industries and farmers work together to manage the invisible water table below the surface.
 But how do you manage a natural asset that cannot be seen and has rarely been measured?